Cibiv/EvoNAPS/EvoNAPS_workflow/README.md

 * [iqtree2mod](iqtree2mod)

 Download (or copy) all of the mentioned scripts and software into your bin.
-Alternativly, simply download the entire [EvoNAPS_workflow](../EvoNAPS_workflow/) folder and add it to your PATH environment variable.
+Alternatively, simply download the entire [EvoNAPS_workflow](../EvoNAPS_workflow/) folder and add it to your PATH environment variable.

 Once completed, the scripts need to be made into executables.
 Do this by typing: